-The Moving Average Convergence/Divergence (MACD) is a popular trading indicator often favoured for its simplicity and ability to give strong trading signals.
+The Moving Average Convergence/Divergence (MACD) is a popular crypto trading indicator often favored for its simplicity and ability to give strong trading signals.

 The MACD is a trend-following indicator that signals whether shorter-term price momentum is in the same direction as longer-term price momentum, and if not, whether a trend change is close.